 Last but not least, inside that small machined body you get a 256GB SSD.
 It’s as fast as people praise Apple’s SSDs to be, and performance is excellent.
-At the end of the day, if you’re somewhat on a budget, but still need the best Mac for video editing without a monitor, the Mac Mini may just be a great option.
+At the end of the day, if you’re somewhat on a budget, the Mac Mini may just be a great option.

 Apple MacBook Air

 The MacBook Air is the “budget” Apple laptop, especially if you pit it against the MacBook Pro.
 But since Apple refreshed the chassis and the internals, and added a few features that were long overdue, suddenly the idea of using a MacBook Air for video editing doesn’t sound too bad.